 Both still laughing, Hotch and Emily turned and stared at Dave with identical looks of confusion.
 As they sobered up, Hotch spoke for both of them as he asked suspiciously.

 They looked at each other and shrugged before walking back down the corridor.
-Dave stepped further into the hall so their voices wouldn't carry.
+Dave stepped closer so their voices wouldn't carry back into his room.